 Gastroesophageal Reflux Disease (GERD)

 Gastroesophageal reflux disease (GERD) — one of the leading digestive disorders in the United States — sends more than 18 million people in search of medical help each year.

 Do you suffer from chronic heartburn and painful regurgitation of stomach acids?
 Our UC Irvine Health esophageal disease specialists at the UCI Health Comprehensive Heartburn Center can provide the most complete evaluation, proactive care and innovative treatments to dramatically lessen your symptoms — or eliminate GERD altogether.

 UC Irvine Medical Center is the only healthcare provider in Orange County and Southern California to offer three procedures that are minimally invasive alternatives to standard surgical treatment for GERD.
 These FDA-approved procedures strengthen the muscle that prevents stomach contents from refluxing, or washing back, into the esophagus.
 They are:

 People of all ages can develop GERD, many for reasons that are unclear.
-However, some contributing factors include:
+However, contributing factors include:

 - Asthma medications, antihistamines, pain relievers, sedatives, antidepressants and calcium channel blockers